urbit/developers.urbit.org/content/blog/rune-frequency-202212.md

 *%/out/ames/txt &txt (noah !>((reck /===/sys/vane/ames)))
 ```

 I tabulated the number of instances of each currently-supported Hoon rune from the AST.
-While the particular values are noisy across commits, we expect secular trends to persist.
+While the particular values are noisy across commits, I expect secular trends to persist.

 **Table 1**.
 Rune AST labels.